stefkeB/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcWallTypeEnum.md

 > IFC2x3 CHANGE&nbsp; The enumerators _ELEMENTEDWALL_ and _PLUMBINGWALL_ have been added.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; New enumerators MOVABLE, PARAPET, PARTITIONING, and SOLIDWALL have been added.
+> IFC4 CHANGE&nbsp; New enumerators MOVABLE, PARAPET, PARTITIONING, RETAININGWALL, WAVEWALL and SOLIDWALL have been added.
 > IFC4 DEPRECATION&nbsp; The enumerators STANDARD, POLYGONAL and ELEMENTEDWALL are deprecated and shall no longer be used.

 > NOTE&nbsp; The potentially misleading term _SHEAR_ shall not impose a particular resistance against shear forces, but a particular shape.